User-defined Aggregate Functions (UDAFs)

 Arroyo SQL supports User-Defined Aggregate Functions, allowing you to extend the system’s capabilities with custom aggregation logic written in Rust.
-UDAFs can be registered via the SQL API call or the Web UI.
+UDAFs are deployed and managed in the same way as scalar UDFs; see the UDF docs for details.

 Example